Skip to contents

 # plot the population trajectories

-plot(sims, col = scales::alpha("#2171B5", 0.1))
+plot(sims, col = alpha("#2171B5", 0.4))

 Environmental Stochasticity

 Environmental stochasticity will be defined here with two masks and their corresponding functions.
 The simplest form of variation in reproduction is Poisson variation around the expected number of new individuals.
-This can be coded up as:
+This can be coded as:

 reproduction_mask <- reproduction(popmat, dims = 3:5) # only ages 3-5 reproduce